GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

 commentOnRefUpdatedGitWeb
 :	If true, updating a ref adds a comment to the issue.

-By default they are set to true
+By default all parameters are set to true.

 Example: